jkk/formative/README.md

       {:value "value" :label "label"}
       "value and label"

+The :options value can also be a function of no arguments or a Delay object -- either of which must yield a collection in one of the above formats.

 The following presentational types are also available.
 They are excluded from parsing.

       :heading      - Section heading.
 In the default renderer, acts as a fieldset